cryptolinux/ion/doc/build-unix.md

 ## Berkeley DB

 It is recommended to use Berkeley DB 4.8.
-If you have to build it yourself:

-It is recommended to use Berkeley DB 4.8.
 If you have to build it yourself, you can use [the installation script included in contrib/](/contrib/install_db4.sh)